 To us, that is very much a useful part of the music-making process.

 This is made a whole lot easier using SoundCloud.
-It’s been the
+It’s been the gold-standard in track sharing and social musical interaction since day one.

 In fact, you’d be hard-pressed to find a more versatile and user-friendly option.